Satyrs and Nymphs – Pleasure Addicts of Ancient Greece

 You see, children, when baptized in the Greek Church, must take the name of a Greek saint and by tradition, the given name of one of their grandparents.

-I have to admit here, at the time, I didn’t know the real story of Nais and her dealings with lecherous satyrs and certainly had no idea that the name was associated with nymphomaniacs!
+I have to admit, at the time, I didn’t know the full story of Nais and her dealings with lecherous satyrs and certainly had no idea that the name was associated with loose women!

 If I had, would I have gone ahead?